pcf-training-class/PCF-Training/README.md

 - Download lab files

   Lab files for all modules maybe downloaded from [here](https://www.dropbox.com/s/sr8anzpmuhap8tl/pcf-lab.zip?dl=1).
-Please unzip the downloaded zip file to a location where it can accessed easily.
+Please unzip the downloaded zip file to a location where it can be accessed easily.
 Please follow the Lab instructions in each folder associated with the module.

 ## Course Modules
 1. Introduction to Pivotal Cloud Foundry